core-wg/coap-over-gatt/draft-amsuess-core-coap-over-gatt.md

 That connection is no replacement when remote control of the system is desired (in which case, again, a router is required that translates 6LoWPAN to the rest of the network), but suffices for many commissioning tasks.

+## Alternatives

+Several approaches were considered, but considered unsuitable for the intended use cases:

+* CoAP over 6LoWPAN over BLE:
+  While this is the natural choice for transporting CoAP over BLE, it is unavailable on typical end user devices.
+  There is no clear path toward how that would be integrated in platforms like Android or iOS, and even if it were, creating a network connection to a nearby device from within an application might not be possible (if how WLAN networks are managed is any indication).

+* GoldenGate {{goldengate}}:
+  This introduces significant network overhead, and burdens the end user device application with shipping a full network stack that is executed in a position where it can not integrate fully with the operating system's network stack.

+  Moreover, this places a retransmission layer on top of a reliable transport (GATT), duplicating effort and possibly aggravating congestion situations.

+* CoAP over UDP over SLIP over GATT UART {{nefzger}}:
+  This is similar to the GoldenGate approach, but built on the GATT UART provided with Nordic Semiconductor's libraries<!-- https://learn.adafruit.com/introducing-adafruit-ble-bluetooth-low-energy-friend/uart-service -->.

+  This shares the network stack duplication and retransmission concerns of GoldenGate.

+* slipmux {{?I-D.bormann-t2trg-slipmux}} over BLE GATT UART service:
+  This is similar to the previous item;
+  the stack duplication concern is addressed, but retransmissions are still active atop of a service that already provides reliability.

 # Terminology {#terminology}